- Subcompact, great for carry

 - Might be too small for some hands

-Like other Glock products, the G26 — affectionately called the “Baby Glock” — is designed to be just as durable and accurate as its predecessors.
-It comes with a 10-round magazine, so you don’t get as much firepower as you would with bigger 9mm Glocks, but its small size makes it great for concealed carry or as a backup gun.
+Like with other Glock products, the “baby Glock” is designed to be just as durable and accurate as its predecessors.
+It comes with a 10-round magazine, so you don’t get as much firepower as you would with bigger 9mm Glocks.
+Don’t let the size fool you though, the G26 is just as strong as full-sized 9mms.

 Hands-On Reviews & Related Post